 Bishop Robert Barron Word on Fire

 Ronald Rolheiser, a Roman Catholic priest and member of the Missionary Oblates of Mary Immaculate, is President of the Oblate School of Theology in San Antonio, Texas.
 He is a community-builder, lecturer, and writer.
 His books are popular throughout the English-speaking world and have now been translated into many languages.
 His weekly column is carried by more than 80 newspapers worldwide.
-Prior to this present position, he taught theology and philosophy at Newman Theological College in Edmonton, Alberta, for 16 years, served as Provincial Superior of his Oblate Province for six years, and served on the General Council for the Oblates in Rome for six years.
-He has been at Oblate School of Theology since 2005.… Fr.
+Prior to this present position, he taught theology and philosophy at Newman Theological College in Edmonton, Alberta, for 16 years, served as Provincial Superior of his Oblate Province for six years, and served on the General Council for the Oblates in Rome for six years… Fr.
 Ron Rolheiser's column

 “FATHER, . . . this is eternal life, that they may know you, the only true God, and Jesus Christ whom you have sent.”
 “God our Savior desires all men to be saved and to come to the knowledge of the truth.”
 “There is no other name under heaven given among men by which we must be saved" than the name of Jesus… New, easy-to-navigate format